solana-foundation/developer-content/content/guides/token-2022/permanent-delegate.md

 ## Transfer with Permanent Delegate

-Let's send a transaction to transfer 1 token from the `sourceTokenAccount` to the `destinationTokenAccount`.
+Next, let's send a transaction to transfer 1 token from the `sourceTokenAccount` to the `destinationTokenAccount`.
+Remember, the `sourceTokenAccount` is owned by a randomly generated keypair.

-To transfer tokens with the permanent delegate, use the `transferChecked` instruction.
+To transfer tokens using the Permanent Delegate, use the `transferChecked` instruction and specify the Permanent Delegate as the owner of the `sourceTokenAccount`.

 ```javascript
 // Transfer tokens from source to destination